buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Very Rare; **Cost:** 15000 gp

-a **wand** of fire produces various spells and consumes 1 charge + level of the manifested spell.
+a **wand** of ice produces various spells and consumes 1 charge + level of the manifested spell.
 The spells that can be manifested are: Ray of Frost, Sleet Storm, ice storm, cone of cold.
 As long as the wand is held in hand, any 1s on the dice for cold damage it inflicts is considered as 2.
 The wand has 7 charges and recovers 1 at dawn.

 ### Wand of the War Mage